 Once you and the seller can agree on price, and other terms, you should sign a purchase contract.
 Get it to your lender right away so that the underwriting and appraisal process can begin.
 The faster you get your purchase contract to your lender, the sooner you can move on to Step #5 of a VA Loan: Finalize Application and VA Appraisal.

-Next step: Call 1-800-218-0084 or click here to contact a VA loan specialist today for help with all 6 steps of the VA loan process, including eligibility and prequalification.
+Click here to contact a VA loan specialist today for help with all 6 steps of the VA loan process, including eligibility and prequalification.